Nick-Tallguy/Nick-Tallguy.github.io/_posts/nl_NL/0500-01-03-tm3-user_nl_NL.md

 ## Gids Snel starten

-1. Maak een account en log in op http://openstreetmap.org/
+1. If you do not have an OpenStreetMap account then go to https://openstreetmap.org and create one.
+This will be the login details you use to log in to the Tasking Manager. <br/>
   ![TM Quick Start 1][]
-2. Bezoek [http://tasks.hotosm.org/](http://tasks.hotosm.org/) en log in via de rechter bovenhoek
+2. Visit [http://tasks.hotosm.org/](http://tasks.hotosm.org/) and log in via the upper right corner
   ![TM Quick Start 2][]
+  > You must provide a valid email address in your profile (accessible through the first entry in the menu in the upper right corner) before you can start mapping.
 3. Klik op "Deelnemen" en zoek naar een project voor in kaart brengen om aan te werken
   ![TM Quick Start 3][]
 4. Lees de instructies voor het project